 You can notice that the dataset has some blank cells.
 And we want to fill the blank cells with the value above the cell.

 In the next four sections, we will demonstrate the use of four common Excel tools like Go To Special or Find from the Editing option, nested LOOKUP formula, and the VBA Code to perform this task.

 You can use Go To Special and a simple formula to fill the blank cells with the value above them.
 Follow the steps below to know how this process works.

-- Select the range of data where you want to fill the blank cells.
+- First of all, select the range of data where you want to fill the blank cells.

-- Go to the Home Tab > Editing group > Find & Select drop-down menu > Go To Special command.
+- Next, go to the Home Tab > Editing group > Find & Select drop-down menu > Go To Special command.

 A dialog box named Go To Special appears.

 - Choose Blanks from the Go To Special box > click OK.

 - As a result, you will find that the blank cells are selected accordingly.